-And as for what I really want to say to them?
+As for what I really want to say to them?
 Go read the book.
 Then you’ll know me.
 Then you can judge me.
-And if you don’t read the book, imagine Jacob staring at you until you do go buy it and read it.
-So just do it.

 What has been the most memorable and supportive piece of feedback you’re received so far about the book?

 In some ways, that’s hard to answer because the people who are telling me thank you for the book and saying I relate to it or I’ve learned something from it, are the one’s emailing me privately or whispering their words to me so that no one else can hear.
 In fact, there’s one lengthy email that I wish I could share with you, but I’d be breaking a code of privacy if I did.
 But there’s one Facebook post that really touched me and that’s because it was from Greg Garrett, an author and English professor at my alma mater Baylor University.
 Greg wrote: